Community Matters

 What happens if I do not pass the exam?

 The minimum score to pass the exam is 85%.
 Students who do not score 85% will be directed to review the course and retake the exam.
-Look for the link at the top of the screen in the Notebook that will allow you to retake the course.
+Look for the link in the Notebook at the top of the screen that will allow you to retake the course.

 Graduate courses